willowisp01/tp/docs/DeveloperGuide.md

 1. Archiving a student that is not being shown

-   1. Prerequisites: Find persons in `Group 20` using the `find gp/Group 20` command.
-Zero or more students in the person list.
+   1. Prerequisites: Find students in `Group 20` using the `find gp/Group 20` command.
+Zero or more students in the `persons` list.

    1. Test case: `archive A0123458X`<br>
-      Expected: Student with id: A0123458X is moved from person to the archived list.
+      Expected: Student with id: A0123458X is moved from `persons` to the `archived` list.
 Details of the archived student shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `archive A0000000B`<br>
       Expected: No student with id: A0000000B exists.
 Error details shown in the status message.
 Status bar remains the same.